 D. Posting of Applications

-The Officials Chair should post on the MS website and/ or send out applications to all officials who are interested in officiating at a State Meet two months prior to the meet in question.
+The Officials Chair should post on the MS Officials website and the MS website applications for all officials who are interested in officiating at a State Meet two months prior to the meet in question.
 There shall be a stated deadline by which to return the application to the Officials Chair.

 E. Solicitation of non-applied Officials